Jelly-RDF/pyjelly/docs/external-integration.md

 In this section, you will learn how to use popular third-party libraries that connect with RDFLib.
 Before you continue with this document, please review the [getting started chapter](getting-started.md).

-## Neo4j – RDFLib
+## RDFLib-Neo4j

-The Neo4j RDFLib library is a Python plugin that lets you use RDFLib’s API to parse RDF triples directly in a Neo4j graph database.
+The RDFLib-Neo4j library is a Python plugin that lets you use RDFLib’s API to parse RDF triples directly into a Neo4j graph database.
-Because Neo4j integrates well with the baseline RDFLib objects, which is also true for pyjelly, you can easily combine both libraries.
+Because Neo4j integrates well with the baseline RDFLib objects, which is also true for pyjelly, you can easily use both libraries.

-Install the following library first:
+Install the following library:

 ```bash
 pip install rdflib-neo4j